 Mining Company Wants to Create the First Perpetual Energy ‘Infinite Train’

 Fortescue is an Australian mining company and already one of the largest iron mining companies in the world.
-She now also wants to be the first to create a infinite energy electric vehicle: a train that, once propelled by a starting charge, could continue to run endlessly by producing its own energy.
+She now also wants to be the first to create a infinite energy electric vehicle: a train that, once propelled by a starting charge, might continue to run endlessly by producing its own energy.

 This is theoretically infeasible: the laws of thermodynamics do not make perpetual motion possible.
 A vehicle cannot produce enough energy while driving to compensate for the energy it has expended to move.